Statement through commission: Musharraf challenges special court order in IHC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Former president Pervez Musharraf on Monday moved an application in the Islamabad High Court (IHC) challenging the order of special court for allowing the judicial commission to go abroad and record his statement in the high treason case.
+ISLAMABAD: Former president Pervez Musharraf on Monday moved an application in Islamabad High Court (IHC) challenging order of special court for allowing judicial commission to go abroad and record his statement in high treason case.

-ISLAMABAD: Former president Pervez Musharraf on Monday moved an application in the Islamabad High Court (IHC) challenging the order of special court for allowing the judicial commission to go abroad and record his statement in the high treason case.
+ISLAMABAD: Former president Pervez Musharraf on Monday moved an application in Islamabad High Court (IHC) challenging order of special court for allowing judicial commission to go abroad and record his statement in high treason case.

 Comments